 ANNUAL RAPTOR CLOSURES ARE IN EFFECT FEBRUARY 1ST THROUGH JULY 31ST

-Climbing areas on City of Boulder OSMP land that are closed for the season (full details here):
+Climbing areas on City of Boulder OSMP land that are closed until July 31 (full details here):

 - Lefthand Canyon Palisades, at the intersection of Lefthand Canyon Drive and Olde Stage Road (Buckingham Picnic area remains open)